Values

 Politics

-• Man-Made Laws: Both “divine” and secular laws are created by humans.
+• Human-Made Laws: Both “divine” and secular laws are created by humans.

 • Democracy: A constitutional democracy guarantees rights and freedoms for each individual and for society as a whole, in the interest of the common good.